 Facebook has become an extremely popular form of communication.
-Is it is suggested that current/former students and parents/guardians do not "friend" staff members of the Beacon City School district.
+It is suggested that current/former students and parents/guardians do not "friend" staff members of the Beacon City School district.

 Email is often one of the best ways for educators to communicate with parents/guardians.
-There is also access to the district web site as well.
+There is also access to the district website as well.